Dynamics of the response of dark matter halo to galaxy evolution in IllustrisTNG

 We now focus on using the correlations to explore the repetitive nature of galactic processes.
 As a preliminary approach, we quantify this using the average of the Spearman rank correlation matrix $\rho^s_{ij}$ along the diagonals parallel to the black line shown in each panel of the \figref{fig:dynam-correl-sfr-ZOsfr-img}.
 This essentially represents the time-averaged correlation across haloes between SFR and $Z^{\star}_{\rm{O}}$ at a fixed earlier or later time, defined as:

 This quantity is computed at distinct time steps $(\tau=m \Delta t)$ for integer $m = 0,\pm 1,\ldots,\pm T$ using the matrix $\rho^s_{ij}$ as,

 Similar to the standard Spearman correlation coefficient, this quantity takes on a value between $-1$ and $+1$ at each $\tau$, indicating the strength of the correlation from being strongly negative to positive.
 As shown in \figref{fig:dynam-correl-sfr-ZOsfr-timeshift-func-halhal}, this analysis reveals that the positive correlation is strongest between the SFR and the immediate future $Z^{\star}_{\rm{O}}$ as expected.
 Also, notice that on average, there is a stronger positive correlation $\rho^s_h$ for $\tau>0$ than $\tau<0$; This is particularly evident for the lowest (green curves) and highest halo masses (black and purple curves).
-While there is a relatively stronger positive correlation at intermediate masses (blue curves), it is similar with both positive and negative time lags.
+There is a relatively stronger positive correlation at intermediate masses (blue curves) indicated by higher peaks; However, it is much more symmetrical and the difference in the correlation of past and future metallicity with SFR is not clearly seen.
 This is a consequence of the fact that the $\rho^s_h(\tau)$ focuses only on the halo-halo correlation.
 Although $\rho^s_h(\tau)$ involves summation over both haloes and their evolutionary time steps, the ranks are computed independently at each of the time steps.
-Hence, it does not capture the correlation between temporal variations in the SFR and $Z^{\star}_{\rm{O}}$ of individual haloes, especially when the corresponding halo-to-halo variations are relatively stronger.
+When the halo-to-halo variations are much stronger than the temporal variations in the SFR and $Z^{\star}_{\rm{O}}$, then these ranks are less likely to change with time.
+Hence in such scenarios, $\rho^s_h(\tau)$ does not capture the correlation between temporal variations in the SFR and $Z^{\star}_{\rm{O}}$ of individual haloes.
 In the following section, we present another quantity that can directly probe the correlations over time.